 Collection development responsibilities for Native American Studies in the Michigan State University Libraries is distributed among a number of librarians.
-Jon Harrison focuses on acquiring materials about the Native Americans of the United States.
+Erik Ponder focuses on acquiring materials about the Native Americans of the United States.
 Cen Cheng is responsible for Native Americans of Canada.
 Mary Jo Zeter focuses on Native Americans from the Latin America and the Caribbean.
 Deborah Margolis also selects materials related to Native American culture and pre-history as part of her Anthropology assignment.
 Terrie Wilson selects materials related to Indian Art as part of her Art responsibilities.

 Michigan State University American Indian and Indigenous Studies Program (AISP).
 Seeks to form an understanding of American Indian cultures and identities, the place of American Indian/ Indigenous people in today’s world, and the changing demands of American Indian/Indigenous peoples in the pursuit of cross-cultural diversity.
 We believe these are issues that transcend traditional boundaries between academic disciplines.
 To understand the complexity of these subjects and to respond to them thoughtfully, students require a range of training both across disciplines and outside university settings.
 Michigan State University’s AISP is designed to meet this need.
 The Native population of Michigan is proportionally one of the largest of those states east of the Mississippi.
 The American Indian Studies undergraduate specialization at MSU insures that the state's largest university offers a program of study that explores the indigenous foundations of this country and recognizes the continuing contribution of Native/Indigenous peoples to North American and Global society.
 Also see American Indian Studies Program Brochure.
 Beginning August 16, 2015, Dylan A.T.
 Miner will be the new Director of the American Indian Studies Program (AISP) at MSU.
 Note: program name change to American Indian and Indigenous Studies, July 1, 2016.